Maze Procedure for Atrial Fibrillation at Dignity Health - St. Rose Dominican Hospitals

 A maze procedure is surgery to treat atrial fibrillation (AFib).
 AFib is a type of heart arrhythmia (abnormal heart rhythm).
 Your surgeon makes a series of very small incisions in the heart muscle and sews them back together.
 As the cuts heal, your body makes scar tissue that blocks the irregular heart rhythm.
 This allows your heart to beat normally.

-Call Dignity Health - St. Rose Dominican at 702.616.4900 or Find a Doctor online who performs maze procedure for atrial fibrillation in Las Vegas and Henderson, NV.
-Learn more about The St. Rose - Stanford Clinic Cardiovascular and Thoracic Surgery Program, which brings Stanford surgeons with expertise in cardiac treatments, including Maze procedure, to our hospitals.
+Call Dignity Health - St. Rose Dominican hospitals at (702) 616-4900 or Find a Doctor online who performs maze procedure for atrial fibrillation in Las Vegas and Henderson, NV.

 Your doctor will most likely consider a maze procedure if other AFib treatments have not worked to relieve your symptoms.
 It can help reduce your risk of stroke, a complication of AFib.